May 18, 2011

 February 3, 2011

-President Haynes' remarks for the Report to the Community are available here.
+President Haynes' remarks for the Report to the Community are available at speeches.

 January 27, 2011

-The text of President Haynes' remarks are available here.
+The text of President Haynes' remarks are available at Budget Forum.

 January 12, 2011